mwouts/jupytext/README.md

 ## Jupyter Notebook or JupyterLab?

 Jupytext works well in both.
 Just note that:
-- Pairing notebooks is slightly less convenient in JupyterLab than in Jupyter Notebook as JupyterLab has no notebook metadata editor [yet](https://github.com/jupyterlab/jupyterlab/issues/1308).
-You will have to open the JSON representation of the notebook in an editor, find the notebook metadata and add the `"jupytext" : {"formats": "ipynb,py"},` entry manually.
-Alternatively, set the pairing information the command line: `jupytext --set-formats ipynb,py notebook.ipynb`
+- A notebook metadata editor for JupyterLab is available [here](https://github.com/yuvipanda/jupyterlab-nbmetadata).
 - JupyterLab can open any [paired notebook](#paired-notebooks) with extension `.ipynb`.
 Paired notebooks work exactly as in Jupyter Notebook: input cells are taken from the text notebook, and outputs from the  `.ipynb` file.
 Both files are updated when the notebook is saved.
 - In JupyterLab, scripts or Markdown documents open as text by default.
-Open them as notebooks with the  _Open With -> Notebook_ context menu (available in JupyterLab 0.35 and above) as shown below:
+Open them as notebooks with the  _Open With -> Notebook_ context menu (available in JupyterLab 0.35 and above) as shown below.
+If the text document is a paired notebook, then the associated `.ipynb` file will be regenerated when you save the document (alternatively, you could have recreated the missing `.ipynb` file with `jupytext --sync`).

 ![](https://gist.githubusercontent.com/mwouts/13de42d8bb514e4acf6481c580feffd0/raw/403b53ac5097446a15ea664579ba44cd1badcc57/ContextMenuLab.png)